Qualifying .NET Types for Interoperation

 Classes should implement interfaces explicitly.

-You can use Visual Basic, C#, and C++ to incorporate interface definitions in your code, instead of having to use Interface Definition Language (IDL) or its equivalent.
+You can use Visual Basic .NET, C#, and the Managed Extensions for C++ to incorporate interface definitions in your code, instead of having to use Interface Definition Language (IDL) or its equivalent.
 For syntax details, see your language documentation.
+For sample code that includes an interface definition, see .NET Server.

 Managed types must be public.